Bringing Back US Jobs from Offshore -- Greed Is the Answer!

 "....
 Even as most American citizens and businesses meet these responsibilities, there are others who are shirking theirs.
 And many are aided and abetted by a broken tax system, written by well-connected lobbyists on behalf of well-heeled interests and individuals.
 It's a tax code full of corporate loopholes that makes it perfectly legal for companies to avoid paying their fair share.
 It's a tax code that makes it all too easy for a number—a small number—of individuals and companies to abuse overseas tax havens to avoid paying any taxes at all.
 And it's a tax code that says you should pay lower taxes if you create a job in Bangalore, India, than if you create one in Buffalo, New York.

 "Now, understand one of the strengths of our economy is the global reach of our businesses.
 And I want to see our companies remain the most competitive in the world.
 But the way to make sure that happens is not to reward our companies for moving jobs off our shores or transferring profits to overseas tax havens.
 This is something that I've talked about again and again during the course of the campaign."

 Amen!
-But, from this great rhetoric, going on eight years, nothing has appeared.
+But, from this great rhetoric, more than eight years, pssing through a whole Trump regime back to Biden, nothing has appeared.

-Maybe the President was kidding or perhaps, shhhh!!!! (lying)
+Maybe the former president twice removed was kidding or perhaps, shhhh!!!! (lying)